So, you are wondering if pet chameleons are a good family pet? You came to the right place!

 While each breed requires variations in their housing and care needs – there are some general concepts that remain the same for all.

-- Because in nature they live in trees, there enclosure or habitat needs to be rather large and include enough foliage for elements and climbing elements to keep them happy.
+- Because in nature they live in trees, their enclosure or habitat needs to be rather large and include enough foliage and even tree branches for elements and climbing elements to keep them happy.

 - Make sure the foliage is not toxic as they are known to eat some foliage.